 How investors behave when exposed to real-world events is an emerging field of study.
 While not as data-centric or numeric as securities analysis, behaving "well" as an investor is important.
 This page summarizes some behavorial recommendations and pitfalls.

 - Let's start on the positive.
-If you use extremely low cost index funds, select an advisor based on reason and not just relationship, don't overpay your advisor, rebalance in a smart way, and don't fall prey to behavioral errors, you are going to outperform the vast majority of investors.
+If you use extremely low cost index funds, select a financial advisor based on reason and not just relationship, don't overpay your financial advisor, rebalance in a smart way, and don't fall prey to behavioral errors, you are going to outperform the vast majority of investors.
 But it's harder than it sounds, and most people don't do it over the course of a lifetime.
-(A primary reason I founded One Day In July.)
+(A primary reason I founded One Day In July).

 - Related to the item above, you will want to do what you should have done two years ago.
 You'll want to buy stocks when they are high, not when they are low.
 You'll want to sell when they are low, not when they are high.
 This inclination to act at the wrong times is destructive to returns.